 I’ve calculated my overhead costs at about 20% of each skein of yarn.
 If I dyed more yarn in a day, say, with an 80-skein dye cabinet, then my overhead percentage would decrease.
 But I don’t dye 80 skeins in a day.
 My maximum, given my body and my dye style, is 48.

 Materials ($6) + Labor ($8.50) + 20% overhead ($2.90) = $17.40

 Retail cost $30

 If I were to wholesale this yarn at a typical retail discount of 50%, I would lose $2.40 for each skein I dyed.
-Pigeonroof Studios said it beautifully when she wondered why she was always tired and always broke.
+Kristin of Pigeonroof Studios said it beautifully when she wondered why she was always tired and always broke.